itworks99/sucker/readme.md

 # Sucker

-Editor for Squid proxy configuration files based on default squid.conf.
+Visual editor of new/existing configuration files for Squid proxy.

 ### To install and run: